krinkels/config/README.md

 config
 ======

 For a more uniform experience across UNIX systems.
+Clone into home directory and run setup.sh.